kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

 	* csim_dump: model inference results will be dumped here if you used CSIM
 	* dongle_dump: model_inference results will be dumped here if you used Dongle
 	* dynasty_dump: model inference results will be dumped here if you used Dynasty
-	* out: any intermediate or output file will be dumped here
+	* out: any intermediate or output file not directly dumped from inference will be dumped here
 * c_interface: Python code and shared libraries that allows for communication with C code
   * src: example C source code for preprocess and postprocess
   * src_python: Python source code to call the corresponding C code